BorisFouotsa/BorisFouotsa.github.io/index_2_research.md

 ---

 ###  Latest news
+- New paper: *A New Adaptive attack on SIDH*.
+This is a joint work with Christophe Petit.
+[Eprint](https://eprint.iacr.org/2021/1322).
 - Our paper *SETA: Supersingular Encryption from Torsion point Attacks* is online.
-[Link](https://eprint.iacr.org/2019/1291).
+[Eprint](https://eprint.iacr.org/2019/1291).
 - Paper *SETA* (the latest version) accepted at Asiacrypt 2021.
 This is a joint work with Luca De Feo, Cyprien Delpech de Saint-Guilhem, Antonin Leroux, Péter Kutas, Christophe Petit, Javier Silva, Benjamin Wesolowski.
 - Paper *SHealS and Heals* accepted at Asiacrypt 2021.
 This is a joint work with Christophe Petit.